imtiax/TechCorp-Infrastructure-Project/README.md

-# TechCorp Microsoft Azure Infrastructure Project - Handson Project for Newbies
+# TechCorp Azure Infrastructure Hands-On Project for Beginners

 ## Overview
 This project demonstrates the setup of a basic company infrastructure in Microsoft Azure.